 At time of writing, this printer cost just over $100 / £100.
 Be warned though, the cost per print is higher than that of the Canon Pixma TS6420.
 So if you're printing at high volumes, this isn't the best choice for your bank balance.
 If you're just an occasional user, though, there's a lot here to like.

 If you're mainly interested in printing photos, then Canon Pixma MG3650S offers the best image quality on our list of budget printers, with sharp detail and vibrant colors.

 Print speeds of 9.9 images per minute (ipm) for mono and 5.7 ipm for color mean that a 10 x15 cm borderless photo takes around 44 seconds.
 Other features include double-sided printing, optional high-capacity XL ink cartridges, and wireless connectivity.
 And as this is a multifunctional printer, you also get scanning and copying too.

 Note, though, that there's no wired connection, and no memory card slot or LCD screen to print photos from either.
 So if you're not a fan of wireless printing, that's probably a good reason to avoid this model.

-So far, we've only looked at inkjet printers, but you can get a laser printer for under $100 too.
-And our favorite right now has to be the Pantum P2200W.
+So far, we've only looked at inkjet printers, but you can get a laser printer for not much over $100.
+And our favorite right now has to be the Brother HL-L5100DN.

 Laser printers are generally cheaper to run than inkjet printers, so they're a great choice if you expect to print a lot.
-Or even if you don't, because the supplied cartridge you get with the printer is good for an impressive 700 pages.
+Or even if you don't, because the supplied toner you get is good for a whopping 2,000 pages.